 - If you want to use the SAML authentication for Web Reports and for theBigFix console only, and you do not need to use it with any WebUI application, you can start the WebUI in SAML-only mode.
 This SAML configuration allows you to minimize resource consumption.
-For more information about how to set up this configuration, see Enabling the WebUI in SAML-Only Mode. - If you want to use the SAML authentication for all the BigFix user interfaces, including the full set of WebUI components, or the WebUI ETL process, follow the instructions provided in WebUI Installation if are using BigFix Version 9.5.5 or later.
+For more information about how to set up this configuration, see Enabling the WebUI in SAML-Only Mode. - If you want to use the SAML authentication for all the BigFix user interfaces, including the full set of WebUI components, or the WebUI ETL process, follow the instructions provided in WebUI Installation.

 If the BigFix environment uses one LDAP server as a user repository, user provisioning is not affected by this integration, and administrators continue to define operators and roles to authorize them to use BigFix services.
-If your BigFix environment operators are defined on more than one LDAP server, read carefully the information provided in Assumptions and requirements (on page 64).
+If your BigFix environment operators are defined on more than one LDAP server, read carefully the information provided in Assumptions and requirements (on page 63).

-Integration with SAML 2.0 maintains existing audit scenarios and includes SAMLauthenticated user entries in the server\audit.log file.
+Integration with SAML 2.0 maintains existing audit scenarios and includes SAML-authenticated user entries in the server_audit.log file.